 Adding structure to your governance helps you separate governance work from managing your operations.
 You’ll enjoy consistent support from experienced advisors, and they’ll be committed to keeping your business running well and able to face challenges.

 You can get started with structured governance by setting up an advisory board.
-Or you might go further and set up your board to have more directors.
+Or you might go further and add to your board of directors.
 Which one is right for you depends on whether you need formal decision-making or just good advice.